 Sedative-assisted dentistry gives your Southern Okaloosa County dentists, Dr. Erin Sutton and Dr. Thomas Hill, the ability to administer necessary dental treatments to patients suffering from mild to severe dental anxiety.
 We ensure our patients are able to make an informed decision about their dental care, which includes educating them about the different types of sedation available.

 At our Fort Walton Beach dental practice, we account for our patients’ needs before choosing a method of sedation.
 Our variety of options for increasing your comfort before a procedure include:

-Nitrous oxide sedation – Also known as laughing gas, is a proven sedation method that is inhaled prior to receiving treatment.
+Laughing Gas – Also known as nitrous oxide, this is a proven sedation method that is inhaled prior to receiving treatment.
 This method heavily relaxes the patient while allowing them to remain conscious and able to respond to our dentists throughout treatment.

 Oral Medication – For some patients, Dr. Sutton will prescribe medication to assist in inducing relaxation.
-This form of sedation can be used alone or, to produce more significant results, in combination with other methods.
+This form of sedation can be used alone or in combination with other methods.